 Domestic abuse can take many forms; physical, verbal and emotional.
 It can also happen to anyone and can be very hard to come to terms with and make healthy choices for the future.
 Talking to a counsellor can help clarify a way forward that works for you.
 If this is part of your past then counselling can help you understand what has happened and deal with the anger and guilt that often arise.
 For children who witness abuse it can become ‘normal’ and they can take their experiences with them through to adult life.
 They may feel that they are to blame for their parent’s difficulties and counselling can help them make sense of it.

-I am an experienced BACP accredited counsellor and a supervisor to both trainee and qualified counsellors.
+I am experienced BACP accredited counsellor and a supervisor to both trainee and qualified counsellors.
 My supervision practice reflects my counselling style which is predominantly person centred but I also use other approaches where appropriate.
 I offer a regular space and time to think about your work and relationships with your clients.
-We can work together to look at issues that arise such as separating out our own stuff, monitoring our own self care, over involvement with clients and other ethical dilemmas.
+We can work together to look at issues that arise such as separating out our own stuff, monitoring our own self-care, over involvement with clients and other ethical dilemmas.
 I aim to offer a warm, non-judgemental environment where supervisees can safely bring their successes as well as worries.

 Finding the right supervisor for you can take time and the supervisory relationship is usually a long term partnership.
-I therefore, offer a free initial session of up to an hour where we can meet, you can tell me about your work, level of experience, placement if in training, and type and number of clients that you see.
+I therefore offer a free initial session by phone or zoom, where you can tell me about your work, level of experience, placement if in training, and type and number of clients that you see.
 We can look at what you would like from supervision and I can answer any of your questions.

 Once we have agreed to work together my costs are £60 per hour, £45 per hour for counsellors in training.